unixorn/zsh-quickstart-kit/README.md

 * Proper command history search
 * Syntax highlighting at the command line
 * Tab completion of Rakefile targets
-* Various helper functions for interacting with OS X's clipboard, audio volume, and Quicklook.
+* Using oh-my-zsh compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework)
-* oh-my-zsh compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework)
+* Various helper functions for interacting with OS X's clipboard, audio volume, Spotlight and Quicklook.

 ## Customizations

 ### Functions and Aliases

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.
-This makes it easy for you to add extra functions and aliases without having to maintain a separate branch of this repo.
+This makes it easy for you to add extra functions and aliases without having to maintain a separate branch of this repository.
 The files will be sourced in alphanumeric order, I suggest a naming scheme of `001-onething`, `002-something-else` to ensure they're loaded in the order you expect.

 ### zgen plugin list

 I've included what I think is a good starter set of zsh plugins in this repository.
-To make the list easier to customize, if you create a file named `~/.zgen-local-plugins`, the starter kit will source that **instead** of running `load-starter-plugin-list` as defined in `.zgen-setup`.
+To make the list easier to customize, if you create a file named `~/.zgen-local-plugins`, the starter kit will source that **instead** of running the `load-starter-plugin-list` function defined in `.zgen-setup`.
 Note: using `~/.zgen-local-plugins` is not additive, it will completely replace the kit-provided list.

 Included plugins:
 * [RobSis/zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - Adds tool to generate zsh completion functions for programs missing them
 * [chrissicool/zsh-256color](https://github.com/chrissicool/zsh-256color) - sets your terminal to 256 colors if available
-* [djui/alias-tips](https://github.com/djui/alias-tips) - Warns you when you have an alias for the command you just typed
+* [djui/alias-tips](https://github.com/djui/alias-tips) - Warns you when you have an alias for the command you just typed, and tells you what it is
 * [peterhurford/git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Opens your current repo on github, in your current branch
 * [rimraf/k](https://github.com/rimraf/k) - k is a directory lister that also shows git status on files & directories
 * [sharat87/pip-app](https://github.com/sharat87/pip-app) - A set of shell functions to make it easy to install small apps and utilities distributed with pip